hphelion/documentation/cloudos/install.overview.md

 * Swift (OpenStack Object Store) &mdash; An OpenStack service to store and retrieve lots of data in virtual containers.

-* Graffiti (Resource Pool Registry and Capability Tagging Service) &mdash; An HP Cloud OS service to support diverse functions: discovering, registering, and retrieving resource pool definitions for compute, network, and volume resources; a dictionary of the cloud's capabilities; a searchable directory to find cloud resources based on their capabilities; and dynamic binding, describing the requirements instead of static binding.
+* Graffiti (Resource Pool Registry and Capability Tagging Service) &mdash; An HP Helion Cloud OS service to support diverse functions: discovering, registering, and retrieving resource pool definitions for compute, network, and volume resources; a dictionary of the cloud's capabilities; a searchable directory to find cloud resources based on their capabilities; and dynamic binding, describing the requirements instead of static binding.

-* Eve (Topology Provisioning Service)&mdash; An HP Cloud OS service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology design of the compute, network, and volume resources in a defined resource pool.
+* Eve (Topology Provisioning Service)&mdash; An HP Helion Cloud OS service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology design of the compute, network, and volume resources in a defined resource pool.
 Also provides security and management.

-* Focus (Topology Document Repository Service)&mdash; An HP Cloud OS service to provide for discovering, registering, versioning, and retrieving of document types necessary to describe TOSCA-based infrastructure topologies.
+* Focus (Topology Document Repository Service)&mdash; An HP Helion Cloud OS service to provide for discovering, registering, versioning, and retrieving of document types necessary to describe TOSCA-based infrastructure topologies.

 ### Controller and Compute Nodes

-While each service can be individually deployed, HP Cloud OS groups these services into distinct groups for ease of architectural description.
+While each service can be individually deployed, HP Helion Cloud OS groups these services into distinct groups for ease of architectural description.

 **Cloud Controller:** This contains those services that are considered single services for a cloud